christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 In semantics, understanding and interpreting this passage means extracting the meaning of each sentence, identifying entities, their properties, and relationships—core tasks of semantic parsing.
 Semantic parsing helps the model comprehend the context and infer implied meanings, which is essential for making accurate ToM predictions.

 ToM involves representing complex mental states and expectations.
 For example, in this case, DOLMs can grasp both the underlying meaning and context, allowing them to predict that `John` thinks the `cat` is on the `basket`, even though it's actually on the `box`.
-This requires the model to go beyond the literal content, inferring the beliefs and mental states of the characters—key to performing ToM tasks.
+This requires the model to go beyond the literal content, inferring the beliefs and mental states of the characters—key to performing these tasks.

 <br>

 ### Pragmatics

-Pragmatics, a key concept in semantics, focuses on how context influences the interpretation of meaning in language.
+A key concept in semantics, pragmatics focuses on how context influences the interpretation of meaning in language.
 This includes factors like speaker intent, conversational implicature, and situational context.
 To predict the final word in the example passage sequence, a model must understand not just the literal meaning of the words but also John's mental state, his expectations, and the context in which he is making the statement.

 To obtain contextual understanding, we need to know the situational context—